 All Rangers are encouraged to participate in burn perimeters.
-For larger perimeters, such as the Man burn on Saturday night, signup sheets are available at Ranger HQ, and other departments or artists may contribute volunteers to assist the Ranger Department.
+For larger perimeters, such as the Man burn on Saturday night and the larger art burns, sign-ups are available through the Secret Clubhouse or at HQ if you're signing up on playa.
+Other departments or artists may contribute volunteers to assist the Ranger Department.
 For smaller burn perimeters, Shift Leads often request volunteers over the radio.